drewfish/node-crank/Readme.md

 ## TODO

 * how do we order log entries?
-    * presumably just use the order returned by the scm but is there more to it than that?
+    * presumably just use the order returned by the SCM but is there more to it than that?
 * do we need to order versions?
 * ... or otherwise compare version numbers?
 * templates can have dates (of version or entry)
-    * ... gotten from scm?
+    * ... gotten from SCM?
 * log entry templates can have changeids
 * encorporate ideas from https://github.com/ccare/node-release-utils
 * "crank release" does all that's needed (inc commits)